 - Cancellation fee: Varies by hotel and reservation

 - How to cancel a reservation: Call the hotel directly or Hilton Reservations and Customer Care at (800) 445-8667.
 You can also cancel through your Hilton Honors account or by finding your reservation on the Hilton website.

 - Other conditions: When you cancel a reservation, you’ll be issued a cancellation number; keep a record of this in case you need to dispute any charges or fees.

 - If you booked a room using Hilton Honors rewards points, this might affect when and how you can cancel your reservation.
 For more information on the Hilton Honors rewards program, see our related article.

 Hyatt Cancellation Policy

 - Cancellation fee: Varies by the hotel based on market prices and the confirmed rate of your reservation.
-Fees are explained at the time of your reservation and in any confirmation documents, including emails and faxes.
+Fees are explained at the time of your reservation and in any confirmation documents.

 - How to cancel a reservation: You can cancel your reservation online using your full name and either your reservation confirmation number or the credit card number on file.
 If you can’t cancel online, you can call the hotel directly or contact Hyatt customer service.

 - Other conditions: Travelers who are World of Hyatt Explorist, Globalist, or Lifetime Globalist members are allowed to cancel most reservations 24 hours in advance without being charged a fee.

 - Required notice time: Most IHG hotels require at least 24 hours’ notice to cancel a reservation without a fee, but this policy varies by location.